MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-troubleshoot.md

 ## What is WebView2?

 Microsoft Edge WebView2 is a control used to provide web-based features in Microsoft 365 desktop applications such as PowerPoint.
 It uses Microsoft Edge as the rendering engine, and requires that Microsoft Edge WebView2 Runtime be installed on the device that is running the Office application.

+WebView2 comes standard on recent Windows versions, but may not be included in earlier versions.
+If your version of Windows doesn't include WebView2, you need to install it manually to be able to use the Power BI add-in.

 See [Microsoft Edge WebView2](/deployoffice/webview2-install) and Microsoft 365 Apps to learn more about Office Add-ins runtime and WebView2.